Citte00/A_CDC/README.md

 ## General description
 This project is part of the course 052497 - "NUMERICAL ANALYSIS FOR PARTIAL DIFFERENTIAL EQUATIONS" at Politecnico di Milano The goal of this project is to simulate the growth of a lettuce plant in a vertical farm to quantize the evapotranspiration.
 The project is done in collaboration with Agricola Moderna.
-The code is implemented with the use of [FreeFEM](https://freefem.org/)
+The code is implemented with the use of [FreeFEM](https://freefem.org/).
+For the visualization of the plots [ParaView](https://www.paraview.org/) and [Matlab](https://it.mathworks.com/products/matlab.html) are employed.

 The model implemented is inspired by the following papers:
 * [Computational analysis of the environment in an indoor vertical farming system -  Naranjani,Najafianashrafi, Pascual et al.](https://escholarship.org/uc/item/0hd561bp)